 On December 16, 2019, the Trust entered into a Convertible Debenture Purchase Agreement with UniGen Power Inc. ("UniGen").
 InnSuites Hospitality Trust (IHT) made an initial \$1 million diversification investment in late Fiscal Year 2020 and early Fiscal Year 2021.
-UniGen is in the process of developing a patented high profit potential new efficient clean energy generation innovation.
+UniGen is in the process of developing a patented high profit potential new efficient clean energy electricity generation innovation.

+The total market demand for electricity is projected to double in the U.S. over the next five years due to sharply increased demand from data centers, electric cars, and projected Artificial Intelligence usage.
 The initial investment was made December 16, 2019, with positive progress to date despite the virus, economic setbacks, international vendor travel disruptions, cost overruns, and delays.
-The investment includes convertible bonds, stocks, and warrants to purchase UniGen stock upon election of the Trust.
+The IHT investment includes convertible bonds, stocks, and warrants to purchase UniGen stock upon election of the Trust.
 The investment is valued at fair value (level 3), as defined in Note 2 of the Consolidated Financial Statements.
 There is no Investment Commitment to UniGen requiring any restriction of cash.